firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 ~~~~~~~~~~~~~~~~~~~

 A Firedrake :py:class:`~firedrake.core_types.Mesh` object contains the topolgy
-and geometric data required to fully define a mesh.
+and geometric data required to define a mesh.
 In Firedrake this means:

 - the mesh knows about the shape of the cells (interval, triangle, etc).
 - the vertices of the mesh have a coordinate field associated to them (2D or